Macaulay2/M2/Macaulay2/e/pi-readme.txt

            masks to flip the reversed fields
-     the lcm routine, extended to provide the factors the gcd routine, extended to provide the factors
+     the lcm routine, extended to provide the factors the gcd routine, extended to provide the factors noncommutative versions of the multiplication, division, lcm, and gcd routines, which return an integer (or two) on the side a flag indicating whether to use the noncommutative version -- try hard to optimize the checking of this flag out (?)

 From: Michael Stillman <mike@math.cornell.edu>
 Subject: Re: Re: